SiaFoundation/hostd/README.md

 CGO_ENABLED=1 go build -o bin/ -tags='testnet netgo timetzdata' -trimpath -a -ldflags '-s -w'  ./cmd/hostd
 ```

-# Docker
+## Docker Support

+`hostd` includes a `Dockerfile` which can be used for building and running
-`hostd` has a Dockerfile for easy containerization.
-The image can be pulled from `ghcr.io/siafoundation/hostd`.
+hostd within a docker container.
+The image can also be pulled from `ghcr.io/siafoundation/hostd`.

 ## Running container

+### Production

 ```sh
 docker run -d \